1EdTech Learning Analytics Summit 2019

 Brent Engelman, Director of Education Data and Information Systems, Council of Chief State School Officers

 As institutions and districts rely increasingly on a highly interoperable digital ecosystem, questions of where data goes, how it is used, and who safeguards it take on concomitant importance.
-Learn about the IMS Privacy App Vetting initiative and how it can play an important role in an institution's comprehensive privacy strategy.
+Learn about the 1EdTech Privacy App Vetting initiative and how it can play an important role in an institution's comprehensive privacy strategy.
 What other sorts of policies do schools need in place to protect students while meeting data exchange requirements from solutions?
 How are platforms and providers looking at the solutions they provide to fit those requirements?
-And what further can the IMS community contribute to protect personal information of students
+And what further can the 1EdTech community contribute to protect personal information of students

 |11:00 AM – 12:00 PM||